openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - A v6 direct key self-signature
 - A User ID packet
 - A v6 positive certification self-signature
-- A v6 X25519 Public-Subkey packet
-- A v6 subkey binding signature
 - A v6 ML-KEM-768+X25519 Public-Subkey packet
 - A v6 subkey binding signature